 Subscribe to our eNewsletterYou will receive an email with the confirmation link (check your spam folder if you do not receive the email)

-The City of Loveland’s Tree and Environment Committee took on the sticky task of offering a stance on the USDA’s recommendations for the approach towards the elimination of the Asian Longhorn Beetle in the Bethel/Tate area of Clermont County.
+In 2012, the City of Loveland’s Tree and Environment Committee took on the sticky task of offering a stance on the USDA’s recommendations for the approach towards the elimination of the Asian Longhorn Beetle in the Bethel/Tate area of Clermont County.
 There was a period of time allotted for public comment.
 The options ranged from doing nothing, removing all the host trees in the quarantine area and within a half mile around it, a combination of removing trees and treating the trees with a chemical or leaving it to the discretion of the federal government.

 The Committee recommended and Council approved by resolution the most aggressive stance, removal of all host trees in the quarantine area and within a half mile.
 The committee reviewed this issue twice at the behest of council and did a tremendous amount of research and came back with the same recommendation.
 This recommendation is consistent with recommendations by many who work with trees professionally who spoke with or wrote to the Committee.
 Here’s why: